mynew4/cmangos-docs-wiki/WorldDB_structure/creature_template_tbc.md

 #### SpeedRun

 This Field Controls How Fast An NPC Moves When Running.
-This Value Comes From Sniff Packet Data.
+This Value Comes From Sniff Packet Data.<br>
 Note: This field should only be used as an override if the model's default SpeedRun is not correct for the creature\_template.entry. ( [creature\_model\_info.SpeedRun](creature_model_info#SpeedRun) )

 \`SpeedRun\` = (sniffed value / 7)